Jefferson0k/Jefferson0k/README.md

 <div align="center">

-### 💻 "Code is like humor.
-When you have to explain it, it's bad." – Cory House
+### 💻 "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." – Martin Fowler

 ![Wave](https://raw.githubusercontent.com/mayhemantt/mayhemantt/Update/svg/Bottom.svg)